-PSY 5160 - Conceptual Foundations of Behavior Analysis (3)
+PSY 5160 - Conceptual and Philosophical Foundations of Behavior Analysis (3)

 Discussion of the conceptual and philosophical foundations of contemporary behavior analysis.
-Prerequisite(s): PSY 5130.
+Prerequisite(s): Concurrent enrollment in PSY 5130 or instructor consent.

 PSY 5180 - Seminar in Psychology (1-3)

 Selected issues not covered in theory-practicum courses.
 This course is co-listed with PSY 4180.
 May be repeated for a maximum of 6 semester hours.
 Prerequisite(s): PSY 1100 and junior status.